UCLALibrary/packer-samvera/README.md

 ## Configuration

+#### Git
 The VirtualBox VM will, by default, use the `.gitconfig` and `.gitignore` files from the developer's host system.
 This saves the developer from having to configure Git on the guest VM, but it does mean that there may be differences between VMs from different developers.
 For instance, if one developer uses a lot of Git aliases, those will only exist on their guest VM.
 If that developer is working on a team, it would be important not to assume that another developer is using the same Git conveniences / configuration when talking about how one uses the VM.

+#### Ports
+The VirtualBox VM's Web, search, and repository services are exposed, externally, at different ports from the ones they run at within the virtual machine.
+Inside the VM, these services run at port 80 (Hyrax), port 8080 (Fedora), and port 8983 (Solr).
+The services are exposed at different ports outside of the VM, though, to mirror what's in the upstream developer documentation (and to mirror what developers not currently using the virtual machine will be accustomed to expect).
+Outside the VM, from the perspective of the developer, the ports are 8080 for the Hyrax Web application, 8984 for Fedora, and 8983 for Solr.

 ## Gotchas